After this chapter, you should be able to:

 Babbling and gesturing: At about four to six months of age, infants begin making even more elaborate vocalizations that include the sounds required for any language.
 Guttural sounds, clicks, consonants, and vowel sounds stand ready to equip the child with the ability to repeat whatever sounds are characteristic of the language heard.
 Eventually, these sounds will no longer be used as the infant grows more accustomed to a particular language.
 Babies who are deaf also use gestures to communicate wants, reactions, and feelings.
 Because gesturing seems to be easier than vocalization for some toddlers, sign language is sometimes taught to enhance one’s ability to communicate by making use of the ease of gesturing.
 The rhythm and pattern of language is used when babies who are deaf sign just as it is when hearing babies babble.

-Understanding: At around ten months of age, the infant can understand more than he or she can say.
+Understanding: At around ten months of age, the infant can understand more than they can say.
 You may have experienced this phenomenon as well if you have ever tried to learn a second language.
 You may have been able to follow a conversation more easily than to contribute to it.

 Fast mapping: refers to children connecting words to the thing the word or phrase stands for.
 Children do this rapidly without considering all possible meanings of the word.